shield02/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 > 4-print_hexa - Script that prints all numbersfrom 0 to 98 with their hexadecimal
 > 5-print_comb2 - Script that prints numbers from 0 to 99 as two digits in ascending order
 > 6-print_combo3 - Script that prints all possible combinations of two digits
+> 7-islower - Script that checks for lowercase letters